pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 }
 ```

-We have introduced a `vnet` module, which outputs the long, ugly subnet ID in a convenient and encapsulated way.
+We have introduced a `vnet` module, which outputs the long, ugly subnet ID into a convenient variable.
+And use it, of course.
 Harmless, right?
 Let's look at what `terraform plan` tells us now:

 ```hcl
 # (the following is a partial `terraform plan` output)